 Frank Schilling.
 Frank Schilling.
 Frank Schilling!
 If you spent at least one hour researching the domaining industry, his name will pop up.
 If you are a domainer, you didn’t have to read his name three times.
 And, if you are looking for a definition of a domain investor, Schilling’s it.
 His portfolio of domain names is one of the largest privately owned, and estimated to be valued in the vicinity of millions of dollars.

 Like Mike Mann (who’s interview we published recently), Schilling also has a patent.
 He has a “Generic Top Level Domain Rerouting System”.

 I love domain patents, so I will briefly explain what Schilling patent does.

-A domain name server is provided with a set of pseudo domains corresponding to typographical variation of registered domains.
+A domain name server is provided with a set of pseudo domains corresponding to a typographical variation of registered domains.
 The domain name server is configured to provide an error-correction response to a query corresponding to a pseudo domain.
-The domain name server may be implemented as a TLD server, a root server, or as an adjuct to a network DNS cache, among other embodiments.
+The domain name server may be implemented as a TLD server, a root server, or as an adjunct to a network DNS cache, among other embodiments.